Ross County F.C.: History

+Formation and early years

 The club was formed in 1929 in what was then Ross and Cromarty after the previous local club from the North of Scotland Junior League Dingwall Victoria United (the 'Dingwall Vics') successfully applied for Highland Football League membership.
 The club was subsequently renamed Ross County.
 Playing in the Highland League from 1929, they won the championship on three occasions, first in 1967, then in 1991 and 1992.
 They also gained a reputation for their good performances in the early rounds of the Scottish Cup, upsetting league teams on eight occasions.
 The most notable of these upsets came on 8 January 1994, when they won 4–0 at Forfar Athletic, and were elected to the Scottish Football League three days later.